vega/vega-lite/site/docs/parameter/parameter.md

 ### Variable Parameters

 Variables are the simplest form a parameter can take.
 Variable parameters allow for a value to be defined once and then reused throughout the rest of the specification.
-As the name suggests, variable values can be modified dynamically either by [binding the variable](bind.html) to input widgets (e.g., sliders or drop down menus) or by specifying its `expr` property:
+As the name suggests, variable values can be modified dynamically either by [binding the variable](bind.html) to input widgets (e.g., sliders or drop down menus), by specifying its `expr` property, or externally as a signal through the [Vega view API](https://vega.github.io/vega/docs/api/view/#signals):

 {% include table.html props="expr" source="VariableParameter" %}

+For example, here we define a `cornerRadius` parameter:

+<div class="vl-example" data-name="bar_params"></div>

+We can also bind a parameter to input elements to create dynamic query widgets.
+For example, here we include widgets to customize bar mark's corner radius:

+<div class="vl-example" data-name="bar_params_bound"></div>

 {:#select}